Promote and build awareness of your organization's products, services, or resources with a weekly on-air announcement

 If you would like to connect with other listeners and share your thoughts about what you've heard on the show, you can join our listener e-mail forum by sending an e-mail to:

-You can also like the show on Facebook ("EyesOnSuccess"),
+You can also find the show on iTunes, like the show on Facebook ("EyesOnSuccess"),

 follow us on Twitter ("@_EyesOnSuccess"),